ha2398/radix-tree/README.md

 The test can detect two kinds of errors:

-	1) Error in **radix_tree_find_alloc**
+	1) Error in radix_tree_find_alloc

-		i) Key is already in the tree, but the function returns an address which differs from the actual key's location.

-		ii) Key is not present in the tree, but the function returns NULL.
+		i) Key is already in the tree, but the function returns an address which differs from the actual key's location. ii) Key is not present in the tree, but the function returns NULL.

-	2) Error in **radix_tree_find**
+	2) Error in radix_tree_find
 		i) The function returns an address which differs from the key's location in the tree (which can be NULL, if the keys has not been inserted).

 ### Output

 The test file has as main goal asserting the correctness of the implementation.
 However, in order to compare the implementations (different parallel approaches and the sequential one) and their performances, it produces as output the total time spent during the lookups.
-For that, the function **clock_gettime** is used.
-The time spent in the lookup section is added and the final value is printed in *stdout*.
+This only happens, of course, if the program does not terminate before due to some error.
+To calculate the time spent of the lookups, the function **clock_gettime** is used.
+This value of the time spent is printed in **stdout**.

 ### Test script